 These imaging tests help doctors diagnose about 75% to 85% of breast cancers.
 They can spot potential problems before they're large enough to be felt.
 Detection rates improve as a woman ages, because breasts become less dense with age.
 This makes tissue easier to see through on mammograms.

-Advancing technology raise detection rates.
-Three-dimensional mammography isn’t yet widely available or used.
+Advancing technology raises detection rates.
+Three-dimensional mammography isn’t available yet at all mammogram facilities.
 But one study showed that using 3-D mammography along with digital mammograms improved detection rates and lowered the number of women who had to return for more tests because of a suspicious finding.